F33RNI/Liberty-Way/WiKi/Home.md

 #### Build the frame

+If you have a pre-prepared drone, then skip this step.

 First off all we have to assemble the drone's frame from 3d printed and easily accessible materials bought from any construction store.
-Parts and .stl docs for 3d printing are listed down below:

-❗ List of parts
+Everything that you can find will suffice.

-Now let's assemble the frame with step by step instruction:
+Then you need to assemble the frame with step by step instruction:

-❗ Instruction.pdf
+❗ Instruction

-#### Assembly Liberty-X controller
+#### Obtain Liberty-X controller

-To build the controller, you have to buy and gather all the electrical parts from the list down below:

-❗ List of parts

-And then connect them as such:
+You can perform this step in 2 separate ways: you can purchase the copy of the original one or to build it yourself from the electronic parts that you find suitable just as such:

 ❗ Principal electrical schema

 #### Add Sonarus system

-For the Sonarus system you will need these components:

-❗ List of parts

-Which are connected likewise:

-❗ Picture of connection, I guess

-#### Add GPS Mixer system

-For the implementation of GPS Mixer you need these components to be installed on the drone's side:
+For the Sonarus system you would need to connect two ultrasonic rangefinders that you like via I2C bus to the controller as follows:

-❗ List of parts for the drone

-And these to be installed onto the platform:

-❗ List of parts for the platform

-The drone's part is laid out like this:

-❗ Drone connection schematic
+❗ Picture of connection or electronic schematic

-In order to attach GPS Mixer to Eitude you have to make Eitude itself first!

 #### Build Eitude platform